 Poor health is a product of a weak health system, so in addressing specific health priorities, we also want to strengthen the system to ensure long-term progress.
 This involves understanding the multiple factors associated with prevention and patient behavior, identifying gaps in healthcare delivery, and developing solutions that cut across the boundaries of a singular disease treatment.
 For each targeted health priority, our goal is to leave behind a stronger health system.

-A Tanzanian woman is fifteen times more likely to die in childbirth than an American woman
+A Tanzanian woman is eighty times more likely to die in childbirth than an American woman

 We combine health system improvements and innovative mobile solutions to promote quality treatment for mothers and their newborns from early pregnancy to delivery to post-natal and neonatal care

 While Tanzania has greatly reduced its child mortality, its progress in reducing maternal mortality has been significantly slower.
 With nearly half of all Tanzanian women giving birth at home and unattended, deaths of mother and child due to birth complications is unnecessarily high.